appsmithorg/appsmith-docs/setup/instance-configuration/disable-user-signup.md

 1. **New, uninvited users** cannot signup using the signup form or the OAuth buttons.
 Both modes of signing up are disallowed.
 2. **New, invited users** can still signup using either the form or the OAuth buttons.

-{% hint style="success" %}
-The signup page will continue to show up but will throw an error when a user tries to sign up.
+> The signup page will continue to show up but will throw an error when a user tries to sign up.
 This environment variable's value does not affect the **login** **behavior** of existing users.
-{% endhint %}

 ## Email domains white-list